Long-time behavior of generalized gradient flows of solutions to Hamilton-Jacobi equations: Gradient flows of semiconcave functions

 \subsection{Generalized gradient flow}

 Let $u: \T^d \to \R$ be a semiconcave function.
 It is well known that for $x \in \T^d$ the problem

-has a unique solution.
-Such a solution, which is locally Lipschitz continuous in $(t,x)$ on $[0,\infty)\times\Omega$, is called the {\em generalized gradient flow} of $u$ ad is denoted by $\Xxu(t, x)$.
-In fact, $\Xxu(t, x)$ is a semi-flow because uniqueness and regularity are guaranteed just for $t\geqslant 0$.
-We now give two properties of the generalized gradient flow of interest to this paper. \begin{proposition} Let $x\in\T^d$.
-Then the following properties hold true. \begin{itemize} \item[(a)] $\Xxu(\cdot,x)$ has the right derivative $\dXxu^+(t,x)$ for all $t\in[0,\infty)$ and
+has a unique solution (see, e.g., \cite{Aubin_cellina1984}).
+Such a solution, which is locally Lipschitz continuous in $(t,x)$ on $[0,\infty)\times\Omega$, is called the {\em generalized gradient flow} of $u$ and is denoted by $\Xxu(t, x)$.
+In fact, $\Xxu(t, x)$ is a semi-flow because uniqueness and regularity are guaranteed just for $t\geqslant 0$ (see, e.g., \cite[Lemma~4]{Albano_Cannarsa2002}).
+Clearly, $\Crit(u)$ coincides with the set of all equilibrium points for $\Xxu$.

+We collect below results for the generalized gradient flow of interest to this paper. \begin{proposition} Let $x\in\T^d$.
+Then the following holds true. \begin{itemize} \item[$(a)$] $\Xxu(\cdot,x)$ has the right derivative $\dXxu^+(t,x)$ for all $t\in[0,\infty)$ and

 where